jrenaud90/CyRK/Documentation/Extra Output.md

 - **Option 1**: Solve for the extra parameters at the new interpolated `y` values
   - _How to set_: Set `t_eval` to the desired numpy array, set `capture_extra=True`, and `interpolate_extra=False`.
   - Pros:
-    - Less information is stored during integration which can reduce memory usage for when an integration requires many steps.
+    - Less information is stored during integration which can reduce memory usage, especially when an integration requires many steps.
-    - Results are more accurate since all the interpolation error is in `y`, extra parameters are correct (with respect to the new `y`s) and not interpolated further.
+    - Results are more accurate since all the interpolation error is only in `y`, extra parameters are as correct as `y` (no compounding interpolation error).
   - Cons:
     - Additional calls to the `diffeq` are made after integration is completed (number of calls `= len(t_eval)`).
 If this function is computationally expensive then this will slow down overall solver time.
 - **Option 2**: Store extra parameters during integration and then perform interpolation on both `y` and all extra parameters.